 - What the student’s desired abilities and expectations are for taking your course (Point B)

 - The key steps, topics, and skills they’d need to move from their current state (Point A) to their desired state (Point B)

-As much as we’d all like the ability to fast forward through challenges, your student isn’t going to jump from A to B overnight – you’ll need to consider what incremental learning steps your student needs to take along the way to make their transformation.
+As much as we’d all like the ability to fast forward through challenges, your students aren’t going to jump from A to B overnight.
+You’ll need to consider what incremental learning steps they need to take along the way to make their transformation.

-Once you have this rough outline down, it will be much easier to decide what to include in your course whether it’s pre-recorded videos, reading materials, or live workshops.
+Once you have this rough outline down, it will be much easier to decide on what to include in your course – whether it’s pre-recorded videos, reading materials, or live workshops.

-Last, but not least, we’ll cover online marketing strategies to help you grow your business and sell more courses.
+Last, but not least, we’ll cover online sales and marketing strategies to help you grow your business and sell more courses.